codio/site/source/blog/articles/2013/03/codio-for-education.html.md

 <iframe style="width:900px; height:600px" src="https://codio.com/fmay/Impress/tree/Impress/index.html"></iframe>

 ##Give us some encouragement
 If you like what you read about this initiative, encourage us in any way that you feel will help.
 The best way is to let others know.
 We are a small company and doing this requires a fair bit of effort.
-Feel free to <a href="http://twitter.com/home/?status=Codio%20is%20about%20to%20build%20some%20cool%20stuff%20to%20help%20developers%20of%20any%20skill%20level%20learn%20to%20%23code%20https%3A%2F%2Fcodio.com%2Fblog%2F2013%2F03%2Fcodio-for-education%2F" target="_blank">tweet something nice!</a>
+Feel free to <a href="http://twitter.com/home/?status=Codio%20web%20platform%20turns%20your%20%23code%20into%20interactive%20tutorials%20%26%20code%20samples.%20%20https%3A%2F%2Fcodio.com%2Fblog%2F2013%2F03%2Fcodio-for-education%2F.%20Gr8%20for%20%23Education%20%26%20%23developers%20" target=" target="_blank">tweet something nice!</a>